aklivity/zillabase/examples/streampay/README.md

 ### Deposit initial balance

-When you login the new user will be added into `dev.streampay_users` topic use id from that user to deposit initial balance;
+When you login the new user will be added into `dev.streampay_users` topic use id from that user to deposit initial balance.

 ```bash